-December transaction prices tracked by the Raw Material Data Aggregation Service (RMDAS), which were released about 10 days after Fastmarkets AMM Midwest Index ferrous scrap prices, show similar $80 per ton price rises for high-volume grades of the material.
+December transaction prices tracked by the Raw Material Data Aggregation Service (RMDAS), which are released to non-RMDAS customers about 10 days after Fastmarkets AMM Midwest Index ferrous scrap prices, show similar $80 per ton price rises for high-volume grades of the material.

 The RMDAS figures, collected by Pittsburgh-based MSA Inc., divide monthly mill buying activity into three geographic United States regions.
 December price trends showed some minor differences between regions and grades, most notably prices rising more in the East Coast port market compared with the inland North Midwest region.